List of unnumbered minor planets

-The tables below contain 112 objects with a principal designation assigned between 1927 and 1993.
-Additional partial lists cover the period from 1994 to 2004.
-Unnumbered minor planets detected after 2004 are not listed due to their large number (see statistics).
+The tables below contain 115 objects with a principal designation assigned between 1927 and 1994.
+Additional partial lists cover the period from 1995 to 2004.
+Unnumbered minor planets detected after 2004 are not listed due to their large number.
 The orbital uncertainty parameter (U) ranges from low ("0") to very high ("9").
-For some single-opposition objects no numeric uncertainty is given ("–" and "E"), latter indicating an estimated, rather than determined orbital eccentricity.
+For some single-opposition objects no numeric uncertainty is given ("–"), with "E" indicating an estimated, rather than determined orbital eccentricity.
 Furthermore, a color code is used to indicate a body's basic dynamical classification, with additional information given in columns "class" and "description and notes" (especially for near-Earth objects, Jupiter trojans and distant objects).
 If available, mean diameters are taken from the latest NEOWISE publication, or, if not available, estimated based on an object's absolute magnitude and displayed in italics.